 In her current role, Debra’s priority is to improve public policy through data-informed decisions.
 For the past eight years, under Debra’s leadership, OPSR has convened early childhood professionals, data experts, and business and community leaders to create an early childhood integrated data system (ELI).
 This ELI links data across programs and provides a holistic perspective on children as opposed to a limited view that can only report program outcomes.
 With this new system, Oklahoma will be able to maximize its effective use of public dollars by understanding how programs collectively impact young children.
 In addition, Debra has helped secure several significant grants including Project HOPE and OKFutures, which are focused on improving equity and existing early childhood programs in Oklahoma’s mixed-delivery system.

 Debra lives in Oklahoma City, Okla., with her husband, Greg, and is the proud mother of a grown son and daughter.
 She serves as a member of the Early Childhood Education Institute Advisory Board and the South Central Comprehensive Centers Regional Advisory Board.
 She loves to travel, cook big family meals and grow flowers in her garden.

 Gabrielle holds her Bachelor of Science in Journalism and minor in Spanish Language and Literature from the University of Kansas.
 She brings four years’ experience to OPSR with her work at the Center for Public Partnerships and Research where she developed an interest in early childhood systems.
 Born and raised in Oklahoma City, Okla., she chose to return home after her out-of-state studies because she is passionate about serving Oklahomans.

 As office manager, Chris utilizes his eight years’ experience in higher education to support OPSR’s mission and vision.
 He has his Master of Business Administration from Argosy University.
 In addition, he earned his Bachelor of Arts in Music Education from Azusa Pacific University where he studied under the Heidelberg Philharmonic’s principle horn player in Germany.
-Born and raised in Southern California, Chris now serves as the public relations and player representative board member for the Sooner State Softball Association.
+Born and raised in Southern California, Chris is a member of the Red Coyote Racing team and enjoys spending his free time running half marathons.